 Beth Potter (Term Ends 2023)

-Beth Potter is pursuing a doctorate at the University of Colorado Boulder.
-She has more than 25 years as a newspaper editor and reporter both domestically (mostly in Colorado) and overseas.
+She has a doctorate in media research and practice from the University of Colorado Boulder and worked for more than 25 years as a newspaper editor and reporter both domestically (mostly in Colorado) and overseas.

 Potter worked for about 10 years outside of the United States in the Czech Republic, Iraq and Kenya, among other places.
 While working overseeas, she held jobs at the Agence France Presse wire service in Iraq and at Reuters news agency in Kosovo, which is part of the former Yugoslavia.